smastrom/sublime-prettierd-format/README.md

 ### Options

-Enable/disable formatting on save:
+Enable/disable format on save:

 ```json
 "format_on_save": true
 ```

-Add additional file types (added via plugins) to be formatted either on save or via command palette:
+Add additional extensions (enabled via prettier plugins) to be formatted either on save or commands:

 ```json
 "additional_extensions": ["php"]